How to build a future-ready ADHD clinic in 2026 and beyond

 10. How can I prepare now for future ADHD care demands?

-Developing successful ADHD care pathways involves the use of technology like online appointment scheduling, objective testing, and telehealth to maximize efficiencies and increase clinical capacity.
+Developing successful ADHD care models involves the use of technology like online appointment scheduling, objective testing, and telehealth to maximize efficiencies and increase clinical capacity.
 Adopting multidisciplinary team approaches and forging greater links between primary and secondary care ADHD services can reduce pressure on clinical staff.

 How objective technology is powering the next generation of ADHD clinics